 Growth hormone is produced by the pituitary gland of the brain.
 Growth hormones determine height, bone length and muscle growth.
 Synthetic growth hormone will not help build muscle size and strength.
 Children who are experiencing stunted or slowed growth need their natural growth hormone levels checked by medical professionals before they are prescribed medications for their condition.

-The pituitary gland is a structure in our brain that produces different types of specialised hormones, including growth hormone.
-The roles of growth hormone include influencing our height and helping build our bones and muscles.
+The pituitary gland is a structure in our brain that produces different types of specialised hormones, including growth hormone (also referred to as human growth hormone or HGH).
+The roles of growth hormone include influencing our height, and helping build our bones and muscles.
 Natural levels of growth hormone fluctuate during the day, seemingly influenced by physical activity.
 For example, levels rise when we exercise.

 Most commonly, doctors prescribe synthetic growth hormone to help children who have impaired hormone levels to reach their full height.